Old Post Office

 It was April 1930, and the country was still reeling from the aftermath of Black Tuesday when a mayor and a postmaster from a little Southern town arrived in Washington to plead for a new post office building.

 Athens Postmaster C.M.
 Hillis and Mayor C.W.
 Sarver made the rounds, explaining why their rapidly growing town needed the building, but in the throes of the Great Depression, funds were few and far between.

-In August 1932, Congressman Ed B Almon for the eighth district after several times, Congress finally approved a bill approving the erection of the Athens Federal Building for a new post office for the amount of $58,170.00.
+In August 1932, Congressman Ed B. Almon for the eighth district after several times, Congress finally approved a bill approving the erection of the Athens Federal Building for a new post office for the amount of $58,170.00.
 The United States Postal Service purchased the site for a building at the northeast corner of West Washington and South Madison Streets for $6,500.
 El Dorado, Arkansas, W. B. Smith submitted the lowest bid for $58,170.00.
 Mr. Smith used as much local help as possible.
-He contracted with Herbert Eubank for the removing the buildings from the old Russell lot and also for the excavation for foundations and basement.
-The site of the old Post Office was formerly of the old home place of the late John M. Russell, just west of the Cumberland Presbyterian Church at the corner of West Washington and Marion Streets, one of the ideal locations in the city.
+He contracted with Herbert Eubank to remove the buildings from the old Russell lot and also excavate the foundations and basement.
+The site of the old Post Office was formerly the old home place of the late John M. Russell, just west of the Cumberland Presbyterian Church at the corner of West Washington and Marion Streets, one of the ideal locations in the city.

 The Washington Street Courthouse Annex is currently occupied by the Limestone County Commission its Chairman, County Administrator, Accountant, Accounts Payable, Administrative Assistant, Community Relations, Data Processing, Engineering Department, Grant Department, Human Resources, Industrial Development, Purchasing, and State of Alabama Auditors.